-\begin{rem} The inequality \eqref{eq:con} actually holds for the almost Lipschitz submersion constructed in \cite{Y2} (use \cite[4.6, 4.13]{Y2}).
-This construction is based on the existence of an embedding of $X$ to the Hilbert space $L^2(X)$ of all $L^2$-functions on $X$ and a ``tubular neighborhood'' of the image of $X$.
-Here, we give a more direct proof.
-The following construction of $f$ is a generalization of that of the almost isometry in \cite[3.1]{S} when $k=n$.
-However, both the constructions are based on a similar argument of gluing local distance coordinates. \end{rem}
+\begin{rem} The inequality \eqref{eq:con} actually holds for the almost Lipschitz submersion constructed by Yamaguchi \cite{Y2} (use \cite[4.6, 4.13]{Y2}).
+His construction is based on an embedding of $X$ to the Hilbert space $L^2(X)$ of all $L^2$-functions on $X$ and the existence of a ``tubular neighborhood'' of the image of $X$.
+Here we give a more direct proof.
+Our construction is a generalization of that of the almost isometry in \cite[3.1]{S} when $k=n$.
+However, both constructions are based on the same idea of gluing local distance coordinates. \end{rem}

 \begin{proof}[Proof of Theorem \ref{thm:con}] We denote by $\hat a\in M$ a lift of $a\in X$ with respect to $g$.
 Set $r:=\ell\delta^2$.
 Let $\{p_j\}_{j=1,2,\dots}$ be a maximal $r/2$-discrete net of $X$ (possibly infinite).
 Take a $(k,\delta)$-strainer $\{(\alpha_i^j,\beta_i^j)\}_{i=1}^k$ with length $>\ell$ for each $p_j$ and let $a_i^j$, $b_i^j$ be points on shortest paths $p_j\alpha_i^j$, $p_j\beta_i^j$ at distance $\ell\delta$ from $p_j$, respectively.
 Set